matthew-brett/learn-pages/week5_session1.md

 * Go to your breakout rooms as usual.
 * We will send a pull request to the Github repository of your project's upstream repository.
-* A team member should merge the pull request on Github.
+* A team member (maybe the *driver*) should merge the pull request on Github.
-* The *driver* for your session should do the following steps, with the *navigators* instructing the driver what to do, and watching for (the inevitable) mistakes.
+* The driver for your session should do the following steps, with the *navigators* instructing the driver what to do, and watching for (the inevitable) mistakes.
 * The rest of the steps are for the *driver*.